prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 ---

 layout: page_v2
-title: GAM Original API integration
+title: Prebid Mobile - GAM with Original API
 description: Integration of Prebid SDK With Google Ad Manager using the original API
 sidebarType: 2

 ---

-# GAM Original API integration
+# Prebid Mobile with GAM (Original API)
 {:.no_toc}

 Prebid Mobile is an open-source library that provides an end-to-end header bidding solution for mobile app publishers.

-Prebid Mobile libraries are available for iOS and Android.

 * TOC
 {:toc}